RTIInternational/teehr/docs/sphinx/index.rst

         :class-card: intro-card
         :shadow: md

-        New to *TEEHR*?
+        New to TEEHR?
 Check out the getting started guides.
-They contain an introduction to *TEEHR'* main concepts and links to additional tutorials.
+They contain an introduction to TEEHR main concepts and links to additional tutorials.

         +++